hoangduytran/blender-manual/manual/editors/preferences/save_load.rst

       Asks for confirmation before closing or opening a new blend-file if the current file has unsaved changes.

+.. _prefs-save_load-backups:

+Save Versions
+   Number of versions created (for backup) when saving newer versions of a file.

+   This option keeps saved versions of your file in the same directory, using extensions: ``.blend1``, ``.blend2``, etc., with the number increasing to the number of versions you specify.

+   Older files will be named with a higher number.
+   E.g. with the default setting of 2, you will have three versions of your file:

+   - ``*.blend`` -- last saved.
+   - ``*.blend1`` -- second last saved.
+   - ``*.blend2`` -- third last saved.

+Recent Files
+   Number of files displayed in :menuselection:`File --> Open Recent`.

+.. _prefs-auto-save:

+Auto Save
+   Enables :doc:`Auto Save </troubleshooting/recover>`.
+   Tells Blender to *automatically* save a backup copy of your work-in-progress files to the :ref:`temp-dir`.

+   Timer (Minutes)
+      This specifies the number of minutes to wait between each :doc:`Auto Save </troubleshooting/recover>`.
+      The default value of the Blender installation is 2 minutes.
+      The minimum is 1, and the Maximum is 60 (save every hour).

 File Preview Types
    Select how blend-file preview are generated.
    These previews are used both in the :doc:`File Browser </editors/file_browser>`